iande/decogator/README.md

    be evaluated.
 The same is true with delegation, though that's expected.
 I'm not sure if I consider this a bug yet, as it provides an easy way for authors who extend a decorated superclass to "clear" the advice.
-3. Subclasses of a class with a decorated method break when the method is invoked.
-   The issue here is that the superclass has an instance_method that calls out to the `with_advice_for` singleton method.
-However, this method in turn relies upon the existence of a class instance variable, which does not exist in the subclass.
-Resolving this should be as simple as exposing the class instance variable and proceeding up the hierarchical chain when the class instance variable (or the advice for the particular method) does not exist locally.

 ##To-Do